People don't know what i'm doing...

 Then I always get “What?!
 Still working on it?
 It’s not finished yet?
 You are working on this for years now…!” a lot.

-Sometimes I try to explain, what I’m considering and how a decision affects the further development.
+Sometimes I try to explain, what my thoughts are and how a decision affects the further development.
 But then I realize that there’s no point in that.
 Or I even made it worse.
 “You should not deal with small things”.

 People kept asking me “Did you already released it?”